spcl/SMI/collectives.md

     We need to know the rank (in the open channel or in the communication primitive) so that we can distinguish if we want to push or pop data

+	Rendezvous: each non-root rank should send a "ready to receive" message to the root, to avoid intermixing of different collectives.
+This could occur when the root of the broadcast changes

 - **Reduce**: data elements streamed by each rank will be combined and produced to the root
     -  Open channel: `SMI_RChannel SMI_Open_receive_channel(uint count, SMI_Datatype type, SMI_Op operator, char root, char my_rank, char tag);`
     -  Reduce: `SMI_Reduce(SMI_RChannel *chan, void* data)`